mnater/Hyphenopoly/docs/Download,-install-and-setup-for-deployment.md

     *   `Hyphenopoly.js`
     *   `patterns/`

-    (Of course you can delete the patterns for the language you won't need.)
+    (Of course, you can delete the patterns for the language you won't need.)
 3. Then follow the instructions on [https://github.com/mnater/Hyphenopoly#usage-browser](https://github.com/mnater/Hyphenopoly#usage-browser)

 ### Using npm.js